fissid/fissid/README.md

 ### Hi there 👋
  I'm Saeed <br>
- Intrested in learning and solving <br>
+ interested in learning and solving the problems <br>
  I'm in Python, C, Bash, HTML, CSS, ML, MCSA and Networking

 ### Contact 💬